Overture Center names its big 'Intermission Campaign' donor, and he's well known

 Also in February, came news that Frautschi is donating $10 million to the Wisconsin Historical Society to support a new Wisconsin History Museum.
 The gift is in addition to $3.5 million Frautschi previously donated to the new museum’s fundraising campaign.

-Last year, Frautschi gave a $1 million lead gift to the Madison Children's Museum for "Our Future in Play: a promise to survive, thrive, and play outside," which includes the creation of a 10,000-square-foot play space behind the museum in what was a parking lot.
+Last year, Frautschi gave a $1 million lead gift to the Madison Children’s Museum for its “Our Future in Play: a promise to survive, thrive, and play outside” campaign, which includes the creation of a 10,000-square-foot play space behind the museum in what was a parking lot.
 The museum is trying to raise $4 million by June 30.

-Wisconsin State Journal feature writer Samara Kalk Derby writes about the arts and brings you the latest news on the Madison area's eclectic restaurant scene.
-She can be reached at skalk@madison.com or 608-252-6439.

-A 26-year-old Milwaukee man was sentenced to prison Tuesday after he failed to abide by conditions of probation for a 2018 conviction by living in a storage unit in Beaver Dam while attempting to sell cocaine.